Matilda (novel): Writing the novel

-Dahl's initial draft for the novel portrayed Matilda as a wicked, irrational girl, her name being drawn from Hilaire Belloc's poem "Matilda Who Told Such Dreadful Lies," who tortured her innocent parents and used her psychokinetic powers to help an unethical teacher win money at horse racing.
-Dahl's biographer Jeremy Treglown went through the authors documents, including the drafts for the novel, and noted that the American editor Stephen Roxburgh at Farrar, Straus and Giroux had been instrumental in reshaping the story.
-It was the editor's idea to make Matilda an innocent child who loved books, with her powers manifesting as a result of abuse she endured.
+Dahl's initial draft for the novel portrayed Matilda as a wicked, irrational girl—her name being drawn from Hilaire Belloc's poem "Matilda"—who tortured her innocent parents and used her psychokinetic powers to help an unethical teacher win money at horse racing.
+Dahl's biographer Jeremy Treglown went through the author's documents, including the drafts for the novel, and noted that the American editor Stephen Roxburgh at Farrar, Straus and Giroux had been instrumental in reshaping the story.
+It was Roxburgh's idea to make Matilda an innocent child who loved books, with her powers manifesting as a result of abuse she endured.
 Roxburgh also suggested various changes to the main characters that were incorporated into the finished novel.
-As Dahl decided to take the manuscript to a different publishers the two had a falling out.
+As Dahl decided to take the manuscript to different publishers, the two had a falling out.
 The edited version of the manuscript was published by Puffin Books.
-Dahl explained in an interview that he "got it wrong" at first and that the book took over a year to rewrite though he failed to mention Roxburgh's input.
+Dahl explained in an interview that he "got it wrong" at first and that the book took over a year to rewrite, though he failed to mention Roxburgh's input.

 Reception

+The year after the book was published, it received the 1989 Red House Children's Book Award.
+In 2000, it received the Blue Peter Book Award.
 In 2003, Matilda was listed at number 74 in The Big Read, a BBC poll of the British public of the top 200 novels of all time.
 In 2012 Matilda was ranked number 30 on a list of the top 100 children's novels published by School Library Journal, a monthly with primarily US audience.
 It was the first of four books by Dahl among the Top 100, more than any other writer.
-Time magazine included Matilda in its list of the 100 Best Young-Adult Books of All Time.
+Time magazine included Matilda in its list of the "100 Best Young-Adult Books of All Time".
 Worldwide sales have reached 17 million, and since 2016 sales have spiked to the extent that it outsells Dahl's other works.
+In 2023, the novel was ranked by BBC at no. 10 in their poll of "The 100 greatest children's books of all time".

 Dahl's inspiration

 The "mean and loathsome" Mrs Pratchett, owner of the sweet shop Dahl frequented as a boy in Cardiff, inspired Dahl's creation of Miss Trunchbull.
-Mr Wormwood was based on a real-life character from Dahl's home village of Great Missenden in Buckinghamshire.
+Mr Wormwood was based on a real-life person from Dahl's home village of Great Missenden in Buckinghamshire.
 The library in Great Missenden was the inspiration for Mrs Phelps's library, where Matilda devours classic literature by the age of four and three months.
-On Matilda's love of reading books, Lucy Dahl stated that her father’s novel was, in part, about his love for books: “I think that there was a deep genuine fear within his heart that books were going to go away and he wanted to write about it.”
+On Matilda's love of reading books, Lucy Dahl stated that her father's novel was, in part, about his love for books: "I think that there was a deep genuine fear within his heart that books were going to go away and he wanted to write about it".